lunar-natalie/kornucopia/README.md

 ## License

-Copyright (c) 2022 Natalie Wiggins.
+Copyright (c) 2022 The Kornucopia Authors.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by